Communities under fire

 Share in our ‘Communities Under Fire’ appeal and help us save more lives.
 We urge you to also spread the message of how even a small donation can achieve real impact.

 Donations to the Communities Under Fire appeal enables ReliefAid to:

-- support families through the harsh winters by conducting distributions of shelter items such as blankets, tents and clothing
+- support families living in harsh conditions by conducting distributions of shelter items such as blankets, cooking sets and children’s clothing

 Jamila and her family, along with their entire village, fled their homes after being repeatedly attacked by fighter jets and rockets.